danielctull/Deserializer/Readme.markdown

-h1.
-DCTManagedObjectSerialization
+# Deserializer

-DCTManagedObjectSerialization is a method of deserializing dictionaries into managed objects.
+Deserializer is a library to coerce dictionaries into managed objects.

-h2.
-Features
+## Features

 * Set "serializationName" to map a dictionary key to a managed object property of a different name
 * Set "serializationTransformerNames" to transform values from dictionary values to managed object attributes